The Group aims to create a long-term economic advantage for homeowners, shareholders, and stakeholders through property development and investment.

 The Group acknowledges that our workforce plays a critical role in driving our business growth and achieving our objectives.
 Thus, we prioritise providing a secure and safe work environment, competitive compensation packages, continuous learning and development opportunities, and promoting work-life balance.
 We regularly evaluate employee benefits to ensure they remain relevant and competitive in attracting top talent.

 We advocate for a workplace culture that values inclusivity, respect, diversity, and equity.
-Mutual respect is a core value of the Group and we have a zero-tolerance policy towards harassment and discrimination.
-In FY2023, no incidents of workplace harassment or discrimination were reported.
+Mutual respect is a core value of the Group and we have a zero-tolerance policy towards harassment and discrimination in the workplace.
+In FY2025, no incidents of workplace harassment or discrimination were reported.

 Furthermore, we strive to provide equal career opportunities to all employees, encouraging them to explore and enhance their skill sets.
-The Group invests in our employees' growth and development by providing role-specific training that enhances employees’ performance and learning opportunities that enable employees to achieve their career aspirations.
+The Group focus on investing in our employee's growth and development by providing role-specific training that enhances employees’ performance and learning opportunities that enable them to achieve their career aspirations.

 The Group adheres to all relevant laws and regulations in our business practices and internal procedures.
 We endeavour to sustain elevated levels of business integrity, corporate governance, transparency, and ethics through a top-down management approach.
-We do not tolerate any corrupt or unethical behaviour.
-We also created a whistleblowing channel to enable anyone to report any possible breaches of business ethics.
+At no point do we tolerate any corrupt or unethical behaviour.
+Additionally, we have created a whistleblowing channel to enable anyone to report any possible breaches of business ethics.